-Humility is having a servant’s heart, focusing on God and others rather than myself.
-And when I do happen to think of myself, thinking realistically, not more highly than I ought (Ro 12:3), comparing myself with Christ, not my neighbor.
-It’s being poor in spirit, needing infinite mercy(Lk 18:13), and being afflicted in this.
+Humility is thinking of myself realistically, not more highly than I ought (Ro 12:3), comparing myself with Christ, not my neighbor.
+It’s admitting that without God, I’d likely be the most evil person who has ever lived, being poor in spirit, needing infinite mercy(Lk 18:13), and being afflicted in this.
 (Jas 4:9)

 Even though there’s nothing good in me I can take credit for (Ro 7:18), humility often seems distasteful, repugnant; in being childlike (Mt 18:4), lowly, less significant before Man (Php 2:5), I feel vulnerable, less valued, yet this was where my Savior found rest, and calls me to follow.
 (Mt 11:29)

 Food for humility is found in Messiah’s Cross: I’ve nothing else to glory in.
 (Gal 6:14) That cross is for me, and I very much deserve it.
 But Jesus Christ humbles Himself there (Php 2:8), taking my place and giving Himself to rescue me.
 (Gal 1:4) When I’m prompted by the enemy to be satisfied in my goodness (Is 64:6), smug in my knowledge, safe in my self-sufficiency, exalted in my own talents and wisdom (Je 9:23-24), I can look to Yeshua (He 12:2) and remember where I’d be without Him.
 (1Co 1:29-31)